Slide Away (Miley Cyrus song)

 "Slide Away" is a song by American singer Miley Cyrus.
-It was released as a standalone single on August 16, 2019, by RCA Records.
+It was released as a single on August 16, 2019, by RCA Records.
 It was written by Cyrus, Alma, and its producers Andrew Wyatt and Mike Will Made It.
 The song's lyrics discuss the deterioration of a relationship, and are often likened to Cyrus' separation from ex-husband Liam Hemsworth.

-"Slide Away" received generally positive reviews from music critics.
+"Slide Away" received favorable reviews from music critics.
 It charted at number 47 on the US Billboard Hot 100.
 The accompanying music video was released on September 6, 2019.

-The song was not released to radio in the US.
+Originally planned to be the lead single of one of two remaining parts of Cyrus' scrapped 3-part project, the song was added to her previously released second extended play, She Is Coming, on the project's fourth anniversary.

 Composition and lyrics

 "Slide Away" is three minutes and fifty-three seconds long.
 It was written by Cyrus, Finnish singer Alma, and American producers Mike Will Made It and Andrew Wyatt; Cyrus had most recently collaborated with Alma and Wyatt on the song "Mother's Daughter" and with Mike Will Made It on "Party Up the Street", both from her EP She Is Coming (2019).
 The track features a combination of "hip-hop drums, warm guitars, sweeping strings, and layered samples" over a "snappy" beat.
 Its arrangement has been compared to 1990s British music "when everyone started jet-setting around genres and playing with samples", including the songs "Tender" by Blur and "Bitter Sweet Symphony" by the Verve.
 It is acknowledged to contrast with the sound of Cyrus' three most recent albums Bangerz (2013), Miley Cyrus & Her Dead Petz (2015), and Younger Now (2017).

 The lyrics are described as "much more introspective [and] somber" than the "funky" tracks released from She Is Coming.
 They are often compared to Cyrus' separation from husband Liam Hemsworth, which was announced on August 11, 2019.
 The line "move on, we're not seventeen / I'm not who I used to be" is believed to reference their first meeting while filming The Last Song (2010), and the line "so won't you slide away / back to the ocean, I'll go back to the city lights" supposedly addresses Cyrus' sighting in Los Angeles and Hemsworth's sighting surfing in Australia after their separation was announced.
 The lyrics "I want my house in the hills / don't want the whiskey and pills" have been attributed to "a big separation between 2019 Miley and the [2013] party girl persona."